December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 Stress-Testing Your New Commission Plan

-You've designed tiers, set rates, and built a template.
-Now stress-test it.
-Think of this as a financial fire drill.
-Modeling different performance outcomes helps you forecast commission expenses and avoid nasty surprises on your P&L.
+Stress-testing is a financial fire drill.
+Model different performance personas across your team to forecast commission expenses and avoid surprises on your P&L.

 Modeling Key Performance Scenarios